We love the look of our mature trees after a timely prune. They’re crisp, clean-cut, and ready to grow a healthy canopy.

 When you first plant a tree, trim away any broken, defected or damaged branches to prevent future issues.

-Two to three years after planting, you’ll see tree branches sprout into competition.
-When you see this happening, schedule your subordinate pruning with your local arborist.
+Two to three years after planting, you’ll see tree branches sprout into a competition.